o02c/obsidian-tab-navigator/README.md

 ## Installation

-1. Create a `tab-switcher` folder inside your `.obsidian/plugins` directory in your Obsidian vault.
+1. Create a `tab-navigator` folder inside your `.obsidian/plugins` directory in your Obsidian vault.
-2. Download the latest release of `main.js`, `manifest.json`, and `styles.css` from the GitHub repository and place them inside the `tab-switcher` folder.
+2. Download the latest release of `main.js`, and `manifest.json` from the GitHub repository and place them inside the `tab-navigator` folder.
 3. Restart Obsidian, then enable TabSwitcher from the Community Plugins section in the settings.

 ## Usage

-Once TabSwitcher is enabled, it will automatically integrate with Obsidian's tab system.
+Once TabNavigator is enabled, it will automatically integrate with Obsidian's tab system.

 ## Privacy and Security